TaKneeAa/TaKneeAa.github.io/_pages/about.md

 For more info
 ------
 More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+ -->

+ I graduated with Honours in Computer Science from IIIT-Delhi in May 2018.
+At IIIT-Delhi, I was advised by Dr Tanmoy Chakraborty.
+My research interests include Natural Language Processing and Information Retrieval and I'm actively seeking Ph.D. positions for Fall'19.